DiNaSoR/openff/README.md

 # OpenFF Game Editor

-A specialized editor for the OpenFF game project that provides tools for editing game elements like characters, items, maps, battles, and spells, as well as code editing capabilities.
+A comprehensive editor for the OpenFF game engine that provides tools for editing game elements like characters, items, maps, battles, spells, monsters, and NPCs, as well as code editing capabilities.

 ## Features